Getting Disability Benefits for Cubital Tunnel Syndrome and Ulnar Nerve Entrapment

 • the inability to follow and remember instructions (due to pain).

-These types of limitations are important in a claim based on cubital tunnel syndrome and other ulnar nerve conditions because the more non-exertional limitations you experience, the fewer the number of jobs out there that you could do.
-Here are some examples of how a disability claim based on ulnar nerve conditions might be evaluated.
+These limitations are important in a claim based on cubital tunnel syndrome and other ulnar nerve conditions.
+The more non-exertional limitations you experience, the fewer jobs you can be expected to do.

-If you want to learn more, you can read our article about how non-exertional limitations affect the disability decision.
+Learn more in our article about how non-exertional limitations affect the disability decision.

 Combination of Impairments